svlada/svlada.github.io/posts/microservices-ipc.md

 ## Sagas
 Handling business transactions that span different services is done through orchestration and usage of the Saga concept defined by Garzia in early 1960.
 Transactional outbox is a useful pattern used to implement orchestration using Sagas.

-How to handle and implement distributed transactions using Sagas will be explained in the next article.
+How to handle and implement distributed transactions using the Saga pattern will be covered in the next article.
 Stay tuned!

 References